The Structure of the Majorana Clifford Group: p-Cliffords as a Unitary Design

 However, based on the parity superselection rules we can argue that this is not the correct way to think about $\Cliff^{\parity}_{2n}$ as a $t$-design.
-The frame potential we are interested in should only care about how p-Cliffords (or some other ensemble) act on a (maximal) subspace of $\Hilbert$ with fixed parity.
-Without loss of generality, we choose the even-parity sector for our consideration and hence define:
+The frame potential we are interested in should only care about how p-Cliffords (or unitaries of some other ensemble commuting with $(-1)^F$) act on a fixed-parity sector of $\Hilbert$.
+Without loss of generality, we choose the even-parity sector for our considerations, and hence define:

 \begin{definition}[Parity-Restricted Frame Potential] Let $\ensemble$ be an unitary ensemble acting on a Hilbert space $\Hilbert$ such that it preserves fermion parity, i.e.\ $U^\dagger (-1)^F U = (-1)^F$ for all $U \in \ensemble$.
 Then the corresponding \emph{parity-restricted frame potential} is defined as